instead-hub/instead/doc/stead3-en.md

 When you debug a game, you usually need to frequently save the game and load the state of the game.
-You can use the standard mechanism of saving via menu (or via keys f2/f3), or use the quick saving/loading (press f8/f9).
+You can use the standard mechanism of saving via menu (or via keys F2/F3), or use the quick saving/loading (press F8/F9).

-Mode '-debug' you can restart the game with 'alt-r'.
-In combination with f8/f9 this enables you to quickly see changes to the game after it changes.
+Mode '-debug' you can restart the game with [ALT]+R. In combination with F8/F9 this enables you to quickly see changes to the game after it changes.

 > Attention!
-If you just restart INSTEAD, it is likely
-> you will see the old state of the game, as the default running mode
+INSTEAD's autosave feature is helpful when playing games, but may
+> get in the way when you are in the middle of development.
+When restarting
+> INSTEAD, the default behavior is to pick up where you left off by reloading
-> startup AutoSave!
-Either disable this setting in the menu
+> the previous game state.
+You can disable this feature through the menu
-> (AutoSave), or explicitly reset the game after the edits.
+> settings under "autosave".
+You can also explicitly reset the game whenever
-> Restart is possible through the menu (to start over) or the 'alt-r' in mode
+> you edit its source code.
+While in debug mode (by starting with the -debug
-> '-debug' as described above.
+> flag as described above), you can press [ALT]+R or select "start over" from
+> the menu.

 Mode '-debug' Windows version INSTEAD creates a console window (in Unix version, if you start INSTEAD from the console, the output will bedirected to